 Explain the context and purpose of the task, as well as the audience for which the content is intended.
 This helps the AI adjust the depth and presentation of the content.

-✓ Good example: "This content is geared toward young people who are new to the workforce, who have a steady income but no financial experience, and want to learn how to start investing money"
+Good example: "This is for young people who are just working, who have a steady income and have no financial experience and want to learn how to start investing in finance."

-✗ Pit: "Written for people who want to learn how to manage money" (audience description too broad)
+Pit: "To those who want to learn about finance."
+(Audience description too broad)

 Applicable Scenarios:

-- Description of the audience context at the time of content creation
+– The background of the audience in content creation

-- Statement of the purpose of the analysis when analyzing data
+– Description of the purpose of the analysis in the data analysis

 Describe the organization of the content, style tone, structure and other specific requirements.